Who is the Top Investor In US Foods Holding Corp. (USFD)?

 Sponsored

-The stock witnessed a 18.86% gain in the last 1 month and extending the period to 3 months gives it a 14.05%, and is -3.69% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.78% over the week and 2.72% over the month.
+The stock witnessed a 4.64% loss in the last 1 month and extending the period to 3 months gives it a 18.68%, and is 1.16% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.96% over the week and 2.22% over the month.

 US Foods Holding Corp.
 (USFD) Analyst Forecasts